People with Disability

 The NDIS has been designed to enhance the quality of life of participants through increasing an individual's ability to take part in everyday activities by having control over the support they receive.

-NDIS will go live in Logan from 1 July 2018.
+NDIS went live in Logan on the 1 July 2018.

 Where do I get information on the NDIS?